 Pom Pom Painted Valentines Tree

-So this one isn’t a heart tree but the colours look great so I still had to shape it!
+So this one isn’t a heart tree but the colours look great so I still had to share it!
 Painting with pom poms is a great alternative to a paintbrush and it’s a really nice alternative for kids who don’t like the feel of finger paints.
 As before just pop your paint onto a plate or tray before you get started.
+If your child doesn’t like holding the pom pom itself you could use a clothes peg to grip hold of it.

 More Ideas for Valentines Tree Crafts